Best Red Beans and Rice

 After one bite of the red beans & rice at Cafe Pontalba, you’ll never be sorry it’s Monday again.
 Creamy.
 Spiced just right.
 Nummy.

-Want your red beans fast?
-Head over to Court Tavern, the fast service sister restaurant of the famous Court of Two Sisters.
-They cook it slow so you can eat it on the go.
+How do you like your Red Beans?
+Head over to the famous Court of Two Sisters.
+They cook it slow which is the only way to go.
 Betcha you’ll be back for more before your trip is over.